OpenCodeEra/ML-X/README.md

 This repository is dedicated to providing a comprehensive library of machine learning models and data visualization techniques.
 Whether you're a beginner or an experienced, **ML-X** is the place to explore, learn, and contribute.

-### You can contribute to this project under Hacktoberfest 2023 ✨
+### Thanks to you all for quite impressive participation during Hacktoberfest 2023 ✨

 ![Hacktoberfest Banner](https://i.ibb.co/RTk279G/hf10-banner-sponsors-1032x600.png)